enriquea/feseR/README.md

 #### Regression
 - Isopoint (Peptides fractionated by IPG-HPLC and analyzed by Mass spectrometry)

 ## How to cite
-If you find useful this tool in your work, you could want citing us: Yasset Perez-Riverol, Max Khun, Juan Antonio Vizcaíno, Marc-Phillip Hitz, Enrique Audain. *Accurate and Fast feature selection workflow for high-dimensional omics data*.
+If you find useful this tool in your work, you could want citing us:
+Yasset Perez-Riverol, Max Kuhn, Juan Antonio Vizcaíno, Marc-Phillip Hitz, Enrique Audain. *Accurate and Fast feature selection workflow for high-dimensional omics data*.
 In preparation.